znxftw/rudim/README.md

 - `cargo clippy --all-targets`
 - `cargo fmt --all`

-## Benchmarks

-Rudim uses Criterion benchmarks to validate how some sample position searches are performing

-- Run all benches: `cargo bench`
-- Main benchmark suite (`find_best_move` at depth 6-7 on standard positions) lives in `benches/search_benchmark.rs`.

 ## Acknowledgements

 - [maksimKorzh](https://github.com/maksimKorzh) for his YouTube series on on bitboard chess engines